mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 * _Release_ - A set of one or more Artifacts with the same Artifact name.
 Used by the Mender server to assign the right Artifact to a given Device based on software and hardware compatibility.

+* _Server-side API_ - The collection of HTTP-based APIs exposed by the Mender
+Server.
+They include management end-points, consumed by users and the UI, device end-points, consumed by the Mender components running on the devices, and internal end-points.

 * _Signing system_ - A separated and not publicly accessible part of an IT infrastructure used to cryptographically sign Artifacts or other items,